getfem/getfem/doc/sphinx/source/project/contribute.rst

 Ask for an admin to merge your modifications to the master branch of |gf|
 -------------------------------------------------------------------------

 Once you validated your modifications with sufficient tests, you can ask an admin of |gf| to merge your modifications.
-For this you just have to send an e-mail to *getfem-commits@nongnu.org* with the message : "please merge branch devel-me" with eventually a short description of the modifications.
+For this, contact one of them directly, or send an e-mail to *getfem-commits@nongnu.org* with the message : "please merge branch devel-me" with eventually a short description of the modifications.

 Merge modifications done by other contributors